nikitasharma1203/caffeine-consumption-ml-app/README.md

 This repository represents a **two-phase project**:

 ### Phase 1 – Statistical Analysis (Group Project)
-- Conducted as a **group academic project** during the previous academic year
+- Conducted as a group academic project during the previous academic year
 - Included survey design, data collection, questionnaire development, and statistical analysis
-- Group report, datasets, and questionnaires are included **for academic context and continuity**
+- Group report, datasets, and questionnaires are included for academic context and continuity
-- Investigates caffeine consumption among science faculty students through surveys, market data, and chemical analysis.
+- Investigates caffeine consumption among science faculty students through **surveys (primary data), market data (door-to-door collection), and chemical analysis (laboratory experimentation)**.
 It explores brand preferences, intake patterns across genders and academic years, and the impact on sleep and focus.
-Statistical methods such as reliability testing, normality checks, parametric and non-parametric tests were applied to validate findings.
+Statistical methods such as **reliability testing, normality checks, parametric and non-parametric tests** were applied to validate findings.
 Results show higher caffeine intake during exams, significant links between consumption and reduced sleep quality, and taste, focus, and staying awake as primary drivers of use.
 The study highlights both lifestyle influences and health concerns, offering evidence-based insights for student wellness monitoring.

 ### Phase 2 – Machine Learning & Application (Solo Work)